Boeing 747: Variants

-747-400XQLR

-After the end of the 747X program, Boeing continued to study improvements that could be made to the 747.
-The 747-400XQLR (Quiet Long Range) was meant to have an increased range of 7980 nmi, with improvements to boost efficiency and reduce noise.
-Improvements studied included raked wingtips similar to those used on the 767-400ER and a sawtooth engine nacelle for noise reduction.
-Although the 747-400XQLR did not move to production, many of its features were used for the 747 Advanced, which was launched as the 747-8 in 2005.
+The main variants of the Boeing 747 are the -100, SP, -200, -300, -400 and -8.
+There are other variants for other types of use, such as the VC-25, E-4 and the Dreamlifter.

 Operators

-In 1979, Qantas became the first airline in the world to operate an all Boeing 747 fleet, with seventeen aircraft.
+The 747 was utilized by various airlines from the Asia-Pacific region, the Americas, Europe, the Middle East, and Africa.
+Historically, it was the primary long-haul aircraft for operators like Air France, Air New Zealand, British Airways, Cathay Pacific, Japan Airlines, Lufthansa, Northwest Airlines, Pan Am, Qantas, Singapore Airlines, and United Airlines.
+Qantas notably became the first airline in the world to operate an all-747 fleet after the retirement of its last 707 in 1979.
+In 1984, Qantas operated a total of 25 aircraft.

+The largest all-time operator of the 747 was Japan Airlines, which operated a total of 115 747s comprising 20 -100s, 34 -200s, 16 -300s, and 45 -400s.

+During the Cold War, Boeing refused to sell 747s to the Soviet Union due to political tensions and suspicions of industrial espionage raised in the 1970s after delegates from the Soviet Ministry of Aviation Industry visited the Everett factory, in the guise of negotiating for the purchase of 25 747s, and attempted to obtain copies of a document pertaining to the 747's design objectives and criteria, which the design team successfully prevented.

 As of July 2019, there were 462 Boeing 747s in airline service, with Atlas Air and British Airways being the largest operators with 33 747-400s each.

 The last US passenger Boeing 747 was retired from Delta Air Lines in December 2017.
 The model flew for almost every American major carrier since its 1970 introduction.
 Delta flew three of its last four aircraft on a farewell tour, from Seattle to Atlanta on December 19 then to Los Angeles and Minneapolis/St Paul on December 20.

 As the IATA forecast an increase in air freight from 4% to 5% in 2018 fueled by booming trade for time-sensitive goods, from smartphones to fresh flowers, demand for freighters is strong while passenger 747s are phased out.

 Of the 1,574 produced, 890 are retired; as of 2018, a small subset of those which were intended to be parted-out got $3 million D-checks before flying again.

 Young -400s were sold for 320 million yuan ($50 million) and Boeing stopped converting freighters, which used to cost nearly $30 million.

 This comeback helped the airframer financing arm Boeing Capital to shrink its exposure to the 747-8 from $1.07 billion in 2017 to $481 million in 2018.

 In July 2020, British Airways announced that it was retiring its 747 fleet.
 The final British Airways 747 flights departed London Heathrow on October 8, 2020.